lulzzz/PIS2/README.md

       System.out.println(UtilsM.matrixToString(sc.p_m_n));

  PS: Please also download Apache Commons Math library in order to use BigFraction class.
 Version used in project is 3.6.1 located in lib folder.
-Link for latest version: http://commons.apache.org/proper/commons-math/download_math.cgi
+Link for the latest version: http://commons.apache.org/proper/commons-math/download_math.cgi